AKonysMoreno/AI-Case-Study-Tool-Partners/README.md

 ## Live Demo

-You can access the live tool at: [GitHub Pages URL will be here once deployed]
+You can access the live tool at: https://akonysmoren.github.io/AI-Case-Study-Tool-Partners/

 ## Contributing